MY ARREST... NOW WHAT?

 MY SUBSTANCE ABUSE EVALUATION

 This is where we come in...
 We provide prompt and professional substance abuse evaluations for OWI offenses and other drug/alcohol related charges.
 You can even book your appointment online.
 Our staff is one of the best around, masters trained and licensed with over 15 of years experience in the field, ensuring your time at our office is pleasant, productive and helpful to you.
 Our office is clean, professional and comfortable.
 A competent provider will get specific and thorough information regarding your alcohol and drug use, offer help if needed, and promptly report the recommendations to the court with your written permission.
 You are not mandated to sign a consent to release information, but not doing so will land the responsibility of getting your paperwork filed directly on you.
 We will respect your privacy, not engage in arguing, make you feel guilty or be rude.
 That being said, be honest...cause after this many years, we know when you're not...level of offense, prior arrests, past problems, lay it all out there.
+Finally, make sure to make it to your appointment as scheduled in order to avoid a cancellation/no-show fee.
+Appointments are a valuable resource to both our clients and our providers.

 Check out what we offer to book your evaluation online.